levtrilev/surecrm/README.md

+## Sure CRM
-Sure CRM - An open CRM project based on React 17 (typescript), Recoil & Material-UI 5 This is (today is 2022.03.01) only 0.01 first version, feel free to use it for any app.
+Sure CRM - An open CRM project based on React 17 (typescript), Recoil & Material-UI 5.
+This is (today is 2022.03.01) only 0.01 first version, feel free to use it for any app.

 Contributions are welcome!